Health Center City*(HCC) Can Treat, Shelter & Feed Over 240,000 Homeless

 #4.
 Free grooming, hair and nails. (optional)

 #5.
-Registration, membership, and tent assignment based upon sex, age, group, health, and risk
+Registration, membership, and tent assignment based on sex, age- group, health, and risk

 #6 Cafeteria for a hot meal, case manager assignment--social services, Medicaid, PO box assignment. (optional)

-#7 Facility tour and/ or they're on their own to roam the facility or pick up their clothing and go to their new tent home. (optional)
+#7 Facility tour and/ or they're on their own to roam the facility or pick up their fresh clean clothing and go to their new tent and rest in their new bed. (optional)

-The first floor of the center consolidates all the necessary services that a homeless person might require, providing a comprehensive range of support under one roof.
-The entire second floor is a full service medical and mental health facility and treats medical needs with in-patient/out-patient services.
+The first floor of the center consolidates all the necessary services that a homeless person could possibly require, providing a comprehensive range of support under one roof.
+The entire second floor is a full-service medical and mental health facility and treats medical needs with in-patient/out-patient services.

-The Tent City is a safe, clean & climate-controlled place when citizens of the Health Center City can live like human beings without the independence and stupidity of giving them a free home.
-Everyone will agree human beings deserve a clean, safe, warm place to sleep, even if they did not earn it.
-Surrounding the Health Center will be a 12-foot-high military grade security gate, topped with razor wire for the safety of our most vulnerable citizens
+The Tent City is a safe, clean & climate-controlled place where citizens of the Health Center City can live like human beings.
+Surrounding the Health Center will be a 12-foot-high military-grade security gate, topped with razor wire and surrounded by security cameras for the safety of our most vulnerable citizens

-There is one security point of entrance and exit.
+There is one security guard point of the entrance and exit.
+Each person entering will have a picture ID card, or registered fingerprint.
 The security entrance will be equipped with a TSA metal detector to keep out contraband.
 Each tent section is isolated by another fenced security point between Section #1: women and children; Section #2: the disabled, elderly, veterans, and married couples; Section 3. the general population; and Section #4. high-risk, gang and criminal homeless guests.
 Each section has its own security gate and fast-action security team.
 Violence will be immediately addressed and expelled from the Health Center City.

 Originally designed for officers during a U.S. military deployment in desert temperatures ranging from 120 degrees to zero.
 Each tent can accommodate ten people, with ten twin beds, plush mattresses, foot lockers, and privacy dividers.
 Each guest will be assigned matching white goose feather down bed comforters and pillows.
 These tents are well-lit and climate-controlled, featuring security cameras outside each tent and special protection for women, children, and the elderly.
 We do not allow bringing possessions into the living quarters; there is secure storage outside the gate.
 This is not a home, it's the Health Center's shelter that each guest has the privilege of its comfort.
 Rights are limited to Health Center rules.
 No shopping carts allowed.
 Clutter is discouraged for efficient daily property cleaning.